en English

 H: 75cm; W: 57cm

-Roman travertine female naiskos type stele with rosette in the gable, a basket filled with wool and a garland above it.
-An inscription in Greek readsΥΓΕΙΑ ΑΛΥΠΕ ΧΑΙΡΕ (HEGHIA ALZPE HAERE) These rare nowadays stele for females is identified by the basket with wool, while male were decorated with an eagle.
+A Roman limestone naiskos-type stele with rosette in the gable, a basket filled with wool and a garland above it.
+An inscription in Greek reads (ΥΓΕΙΑ ΑΛΥΠΕ ΧΑΙΡΕ (HEGHIA ALZPE HAERE) These type of stele is comparatively rare, and highly gendered: intended women when decorated by a basket with wool, and for a man when decorated with an eagle.
 They are typical of the Zeugma area at the Euphrates river in ancient Seleukia.
-The area is now flooded for the construction of a dam.
-Suitable to build into a wall.

 Cf. Jörg Wagner, Seleukia am Euphrat/Zeugma, Wiesbaden, 1976.

-Provenance: ex.
-Schloss Solitude, Stuttgart, Germany, during 19th century
+Provenance: Formerly at Schloss Solitude, Stuttgart, Germany, during 19th century.

 Item reference: CL0339